mezmicrosoft/Microsoft_R_Server/Flight_Delay_Prediction/README.md

 **Flight Delays Data.csv** (unzip the _Flight Delays Data.zip_ file) includes the following 14 columns: _Year_, _Month_, _DayofMonth_, _DayOfWeek_, _Carrier_, _OriginAirportID_, _DestAirportID_, _CRSDepTime_, _DepDelay_, _DepDel15_, _CRSArrTime_, _ArrDelay_, _ArrDel15_, and _Cancelled_.

 These columns contain the following information:
-- _Carrier_ -	Code assigned by IATA and commonly used to identify a carrier.
+- _Carrier_:	Code assigned by IATA and commonly used to identify a carrier.
-- _OriginAirportID_ - An identification number assigned by US DOT to identify a unique airport (the flight's origin).
+- _OriginAirportID_: An identification number assigned by US DOT to identify a unique airport (the flight's origin).
-- _DestAirportID_ -	An identification number assigned by US DOT to identify a unique airport (the flight's destination).
+- _DestAirportID_:	An identification number assigned by US DOT to identify a unique airport (the flight's destination).
-- _CRSDepTime_ - The CRS departure time in local time (hhmm)
+- _CRSDepTime_: The CRS departure time in local time (hhmm)
-- _DepDelay_ - Difference in minutes between the scheduled and actual departure times.
+- _DepDelay_: Difference in minutes between the scheduled and actual departure times.
 Early departures show negative numbers.
-- _DepDel15_ -	 A Boolean value indicating whether the departure was delayed by 15 minutes or more (1=Departure was delayed)
+- _DepDel15_: A Boolean value indicating whether the departure was delayed by 15 minutes or more (1=Departure was delayed)
-- _CRSArrTime_ - CRS arrival time in local time(hhmm)
+- _CRSArrTime_: CRS arrival time in local time(hhmm)
-- _ArrDelay_ - Difference in minutes between the scheduled and actual arrival times.
+- _ArrDelay_: Difference in minutes between the scheduled and actual arrival times.
 Early arrivals show negative numbers.
-- _ArrDel15_ - A Boolean value indicating whether the arrival was delayed by 15 minutes or more (1=Arrival was delayed)
+- _ArrDel15_: A Boolean value indicating whether the arrival was delayed by 15 minutes or more (1=Arrival was delayed)
-- _Cancelled_ - A Boolean value indicating whether the arrival flight was cancelled  (1=Flight was cancelled)
+- _Cancelled_: A Boolean value indicating whether the arrival flight was cancelled  (1=Flight was cancelled)

 **Weather Data.csv** includes the following 14 columns: _AirportID_, _Year_, _AdjustedMonth_, _AdjustedDay_, _AdjustedHour_, _TimeZone_, _Visibility_,  _DryBulbFarenheit_, _DryBulbCelsius_, _DewPointFarenheit_, _DewPointCelsius_, _RelativeHumidity_, _WindSpeed_, _Altimeter_

 ## <a name="anchor-1"></a> Step 1: Import Data

-The `RevoScaleR`, comes with Microsoft R Server, provides tools for scalable data management and analysis.
+The `RevoScaleR`, comes with Microsoft R Server (MRS), provides tools for scalable data management and analysis.
 It contains a wide range of `rx` prefixed functions that include functionality for:
-1. Accessing external data sets (SAS, SPSS, ODBC, Teradata, and delimited and fixed format text) for analysis in R.
+* Accessing external data sets (SAS, SPSS, ODBC, Teradata, and delimited and fixed format text) for analysis in R.
-2. Efficiently storing and retrieving data in a high performance data file.
+* Efficiently storing and retrieving data in a high performance data file.
-3. Cleaning, exploring, and manipulating data.
+* Cleaning, exploring, and manipulating data.
-4. Fast, basic statistical analyses.
+* Fast, basic statistical analysis.

 `rxImport()` can import a comma-delimited text file to a `.xdf` file.
-The `.xdf` data file format, designed for fast processing of blocks of data.
+The `.xdf` data file format is designed for fast processing of blocks of data.
 The class of `flight` object is `RxXdfData`.
 ```
 # Import the flight data.
 flight <- rxImport(inData = inputFileFlight, outFile = outFileFlight,